Page content

 Restricted calls are a funder requirement and managed in line with the funder guidelines and capped number of applications.
 Non-adherence to the funder requirement may result in all applications being rejected.

-In developing your application for this funding opportunity, you may wish to consider the documentation on the funders website such as the eligibility criteria, reviewer Guidance and FAQs.
+In developing your application to this funding opportunity, you may wish to carefully consider the guidance and eligibility criteria for this call located on the calls webpage.

-Outline Applications must be submitted to Cian McCrudden by 4pm Wednesday 25th June 2025.
+AI Fellowship Outline Applications must be submitted via email to Andrew Harbinson by 5pm Wednesday 10 September 2025.